 How to Use Dried Chickpeas in Curry?

-If using dried chickpeas, place into a dish, cover with plenty of water, as they will absorb some of the water and swell up.
+If using dried chickpeas, place into a dish and cover with plenty of water as they will absorb some of the water and swell up.
 Leave the dish to sit overnight.

 The following day rinse the chickpeas and place into a pot, then cover with a few extra inches of water, add some salt and bring to a boil.

-Then turn the heat down to a gentle simmer and cook for 45 minutes to 1 hour, until the chickpeas are tender.
-Then drain the chickpeas through a sieve and add to your curry sauce.
+Turn the heat down to a gentle simmer and cook for 45 minutes to 1 hour, until the chickpeas are tender.
+Drain the chickpeas through a sieve and add to your curry sauce as normal.

 Variations & Substitutions for Chicken & Chickpea Curry with Coconut Milk

-If you don't have chickpeas, any other drained canned white beans work here, like navy beans or cannellini.
+If you don't have chickpeas, any other drained canned white beans work here such as navy beans or cannellini beans.
 You could also add lentils.

 Swap the fresh spinach for frozen spinach, or another leafy green like kale or chard.

 Use coconut cream instead of coconut milk for a really creamy curry sauce.

 If you want to load in some extra veggies try adding cauliflower; potato; sweet potato; butternut squash; zucchini; green beans; or eggplant.